Essential Skills for Criminal Justice Students: A STEPS Guide

 Ethics

-Understanding the difference between right and wrong and protecting others from those who would cause them harm are two of the most important aspects of criminal justice.
-Whether you work as a police officer, private investigator, or parole officer, it’s up to you to understand and uphold the principles of an ethical society.
+Two of the most important aspects of criminal justice are understanding the difference between right and wrong and protecting others from those who would cause them harm.
+Whether you pursue a degree in law enforcement or begin work as a police officer, private investigator, or parole officer, it’s up to you to understand and uphold the principles of an ethical society.
 Ethics can also help you navigate cultural sensitivity, correctional facility management and upkeep, safety standards, and understanding how factors such as societal norms and economic hardship contribute to upticks in crime.

 Leadership

 As you progress in your criminal justice career, there’s a good chance you’ll take on a leadership position.
 But seniority and experience don’t always make for the best leaders.
 The most effective leaders bring together a mix of constructive feedback and positive communication, timely motivation, creative problem-solving, and fair delegation.
-Understanding the personalities, strengths, weaknesses, and motivating forces of each individual you supervise can help you become a more effective leader, as can developing or adopting your own leadership philosophy that matches your personality.
+Understanding the personalities, strengths, weaknesses, and motivating forces of each individual you supervise can help you become a more effective leader, as can developing or adopting your own leadership philosophy.

 Other Important Skills